inforion/youtrack-telegram-bot/README.md

 ## Description

-Telegram bot written in Kotlin language (JVM as backend) that when running connects to specified Youtrack server, query specified projects activity issues, parse it and post to specified telegram chat.
+A Kotlin  (JVM back-end) based Telegram-bot when running connects to a specified YouTrack server, queries specified projects activity issues, parses them and posts to a specified telegram chat.
 Main features are:

 - Configurable projects and chats
 - Tags for users and fields
-- Links with Youtrack issues and activities
+- Links to Youtrack issues and activities
 - Mentions Telegram users using user ID (should be configured)
 - Telegram SOCKS5 SSL fully workable proxy
 - Telegram DNS custom resolver support (when DNS blocked)